 Freestyle skateboarding involves flipping, stalling, hopping, and rolling on every edge of your skateboard.
 Freestyle skateboards have a few unique parts that make them more stable and more durable for freestyle skateboarding tricks.
 Here's everything you need to know!

 Deck: The platform that you stand on, made from layers of laminated wood.
-Freestyle skateboard decks come in a rages of sizes and shapes.
+A freestyle skateboard deck can come in a rage of sizes and shapes.
 Check out our Freestyle Skateboard Decks blog to learn more!

 Grip tape: Rough tape applied to a skateboard to provide greater grip underfoot.
 Grip tape is often applied to the top of a freestyle skateboard deck and under the nose and/or tail.

 Skid plate: Hard plastic guards mounted to the nose and tail of a skateboard deck to prevent wear.
 You might hear some people call these "tail guards" or "tail bones".

 Wheels: The parts that allow the board to roll.
-Freestyle wheels are offset or side-set to make certain freestyle tricks easier.
+Freestyle skateboard wheels are offset or side-set to make certain freestyle tricks easier.
 There are many freestyle skateboard brands that sell wheels and they each have their own unique shape.